schmitty890/project1/README.md

 # Getting Started

-- Clone the GitHub repo to your machine.
+- Clone the GitHub repo to your machine `git clone https://github.com/schmitty890/project1.git`
 - Run the index.html file on your live server for development.
 - 🎉Happy developing!🎉